A Geordie’s Travel Guide to Newcastle: Dacia Magic Weekend Special

 If you’re using the Metro system there’s a stop at St James’ which brings you out at the ground.
 Come up from under the city to be greeted by this impressive, towering stadium.

 The Metro allows you travel all across the North East on the easy to use, hop-on, hop-off system.
-If you get a chance we highly recommend a trip to Tynemouth, which was recently featured in The Times’ best places to live.
+If you get a chance we highly recommend a trip to Tynemouth.
+Which was recently featured in The Times’ best places to live.
 Enjoy food on front street and award winning blue flag beaches.
-A day saver will cost you £5 and from Central Newcastle stations you can be at the coast within 25 minutes.
+A day saver will cost you around £5.
+From Central Newcastle stations you can be at the coast within 25 minutes.